 - WordPress Anthology – Mick Olinik and Raena Jackson Armitage

 - Digging into WordPress – Chris Coyier and Jeff Starr

 - WordPress: Pushing the Limits – Rachel McCollin

-I been learning WordPress since 2008 and I have learned so much that it is now my full time profession and business by creating WordPress websites for clients or helping and supporting clients with their existing WordPress website.
+I have been learning WordPress since 2008 and I have learned so much that it is now my full-time profession and business by creating WordPress websites for clients or helping and supporting clients with their existing WordPress websites.

 If you know WordPress, or you develop in WordPress, let me know in the Comments below how you learned the CMS.